RodGal-2020/video_augmentation/README.md

 - Of the main function:
     - [ ] Include a progress bar
+    - [ ] Make active use of the GPU to boost performance
     - [ ] Use the `augmentate` code from the SACU-M dataset to create a `multi_augmentate` function

 - Included transformations: